Demeter: As an agricultural goddess

 Megalartos (of the big loaf) and Megalomazos (of the big mass, or big porridge).
 Her function was extended to vegetation generally and to all fruits and she had the epithets eukarpos (of good crop), karpophoros (bringer of fruits), malophoros (apple bearer) and sometimes Oria (all the fruits of the season).
 These epithets show an identity in nature with the earth goddess.

 The central theme in the Eleusinian Mysteries was the reunion of Persephone with her mother, Demeter when new crops were reunited with the old seed, a form of eternity.

 According to the Athenian rhetorician Isocrates, Demeter's greatest gifts to humankind were agriculture which gave to men a civilized way of life, and the Mysteries which give the initiate higher hopes in this life and the afterlife.

 These two gifts were intimately connected in Demeter's myths and mystery cults.
 Demeter is the giver of mystic rites and the giver of the civilized way of life (teaching the laws of agriculture).
 Her epithet Eleusinia relates her with the Eleusinian mysteries, however at Sparta Eleusinia had an early use, and it was probably a name rather than an epithet.
 Demeter Thesmophoros (law-giving) is closely associated to the laws of cereal agriculture.
 The festival Thesmophoria was celebrated throughout Greece and was connected to a form of agrarian magic.
 Her epithet Damia (as paired with Auxesia for Persephone) was the center of the festival called the Lithobolia.
 Near Pheneus in Arcadia she was known as Demeter-Thesmia (lawfull), and she received rites according to the local version.

 Demeter's emblem is the poppy, a bright red flower that grows among the barley.
+In one of his Idylls, Theocritus describes a statue of Demeter as holding sheaves and poppies in its arms.